- Accredited investors

 In 2021, the SEC announced that it may be reconsidering the financial thresholds for individual investors.
 Many expect the Commission to raise the net worth thresholds set in 1982 to account for inflation.
 Doing so would reduce the number of accredited investors.

-The announcement drew a rebuke from Republican SEC Commissioners Hester Peirce and former Commissioner Elad Roisman.
+The announcement drew a rebuke from Republican SEC Commissioner Hester Peirce and former Commissioner Elad Roisman.
 The SEC’s Small Business Advisory Committee has recommended leaving the current thresholds in place.
 It claims that higher thresholds would have a disproportionate impact on communities with lower median household incomes and costs of living—which could lead to fewer investment opportunities and reduced access to capital for emerging funds and entrepreneurs in those regions, as well as raise new barriers to capital for entrepreneurs from underrepresented populations.

 Congress